-Most people with congenital heart disease are diagnosed and treated as babies, though some are diagnosed as adults.
+Most people with congenital heart disease are diagnosed and treated in infancy, though some congenital defects are not detected until adulthood.
 Major surgical and medical advances have improved the effectiveness of treatments for babies born with congenital heart disease, allowing more to reach adulthood.
 As a result, there are now more adults living with heart defects than children.

 NYU Langone doctors manage many types of congenital heart diseases in adults.
 They range from less complicated conditions, such as holes within the heart, to more complex defects, including obstructions in the heart, the transposition of major arteries, and conditions that result in a person having only one pumping chamber in the heart.

 Some of these conditions cause problems with the heart’s pulmonary valve, tricuspid valve, mitral valve, or aortic valve.
 The heart may not develop properly, preventing blood from flowing normally through or from the heart.
 Other conditions affect the heart’s chambers or the veins or arteries that connect the heart and lungs.

 There are several types of congenital heart defects that are more likely than others to be diagnosed or managed during adulthood.
 They include atrial septal defect, ventricular septal defect, pulmonary stenosis, tetralogy of Fallot, patent ductus arteriosus, coarctation of the aorta, Ebstein’s anomaly, and single ventricle defects and the Fontan circulation.